Stochastic Gradients under Nuisances: Stochastic Gradient Optimization

 would be less sensitive to perturbations of $g_0$, as the component of $S_\theta(\theta, g_0; Z)$ that is predictable through changes in $g_0$ is subtracted out.
 Furthermore, if we are aware that the expectation of $S$ is made zero at $\theta_\star$, then a stochastic gradient scheme based on~\eqref{eq:no_score_finite} could conceivably achieve a nuisance insensitive rate guarantee in lieu of \Cref{theorem convergence rate baseline SGD}.
-From the variance reduction viewpoint, the correction term in \eqref{eq:no_score_finite} subtracts the regression of the $\theta$ gradient of the loss on the $g$ “gradient” of the loss.
-By the law of total variance, the variance of the gradient reduces and improves the trajectory of stochastic optimization.
-Furthermore, this variational description \eqref{eq:no_score_finite} hints at how such an operator can be computed algorithmically, instead of the historical semiparametric inference approach of deriving the operator via calculation by hand.
+From a variance reduction viewpoint, the correction term in \eqref{eq:no_score_finite} subtracts the regression of the $\theta$ gradient of the loss on the $g$ “gradient” of the loss.
+By the law of total variance, the variance of the gradient reduces and improves the trajectory of stochastic optimization; see \Cref{appx discuss sec 4} for more details.
+This variational description \eqref{eq:no_score_finite} hints at how such an operator can be computed algorithmically, instead of the historical approach of deriving the operator via calculation by hand on case by case basis.